KMarieBrown/100-days-of-code/log.md

 **Link(s) to work:** n/a.

+## Day 22: Sunday, April 10, 2022

+**Today's Progress:** Completed section 9 (iOS App Design Patters and Code Structuring) of Udemy's iOS & Swift - The Complete iOS App Development Bootcamp course.

+**Thoughts:** Today was tough.
+I feel like my head is full of information, but it's floating around in an unorganized way.
+It's just all jumbled.
+I need to review this module and maybe a bit of the previous module.
+In the past, I just kept moving forward, because I was trying to learn in a "respectable" amount of time.
+This is the time that I set for myself, mind you.
+I'm sure that led to more frustrations and burnout.
+I'll take my time with this.
+I hope the payoff is huge in the end.
+Because, I'm making a lot of sacrifices the longer I take to learn and get a job.

+**Link(s) to work:** n/a.

+## Day 23: Friday, April 15, 2022

+**Today's Progress:** Reviewed sections 8 (function sections) and section 9 (iOS App Design Patters and Code Structuring) of Udemy's iOS & Swift - The Complete iOS App Development Bootcamp course.

+**Thoughts:** I feel good today.
+I am working on an optional multiple choice quiz app project and I see a change in my thinking.
+I'm really happy about this.
+I feel that I will be able to solve this exercise.
+Either way, I am ecstatic to experience the growth in my analytical and problem solving skills.

+**Link(s) to work:** n/a.

 <!-- ### Day 1: June 27, Monday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.